-It’s important to analyze the overall situation prior to making any bold moves with a man, which is why I’ve narrowed it down to three specific assets that help me determine if this man is Mr. Right-for-me material, or if I’m just wasting my time with Mr. Wrong and setting myself up for disappointment -which no woman wants to do to herself.
+It’s important to analyze the overall situation prior to making any bold moves with a man, which is why I’ve narrowed it down to 3 qualities that help me determine if this man is Mr. Right-for-me material, or if I’m just wasting my time with Mr. Wrong and setting myself up for disappointment -which no woman wants to do to herself.

 Are you willing to compromise the way you envision your life to be?